Daiqua/Entrevoisins_Travail/README.md

 # Entrevoisins : application to enable neighbours to help each others

-Entrevoisin aims at developing a easy application for android device to locate neighbours and enable the mutual help like pet sitting, DIY, material sharing, lesson,...
+Entrevoisin aims at developing an easy application for android device to locate neighbours and enable the mutual help like pet sitting, DIY, material sharing, lesson,...

 ## Technologies

 - Java

-## Contribute to the project

-Entrevoisins is a proprietary project.
+- XML

 ## Authors